SelrahcD/kata-doubles/Readme.md

 You can run tests with PhpUnit using `./vendor/bin/phpunit`.

 If you prefer using docker you can run tests with `docker-compose run --rm php ./vendor/bin/phpunit`.

+## Instructions

+When everything is installed, [Let's start ➡️](./learningPath/discovering-the-project.md).